GoogleCloudPlatform/community/tutorials/monitoring-jvm-metrics-gke/index.md

 ## Before you begin

 For this tutorial, you must set up a Google Cloud project to host your [Micronaut](https://micronaut.io) application, and you must have Docker and the
 Cloud SDK installed.
-We recommend that you create a new project for this tutorial, whcih makes the cleanup at the end easier.
+We recommend that you create a new project for this tutorial, which makes the cleanup at the end easier.

 1. Use the [Cloud Console](https://console.cloud.google.com/)
     to create a new Google Cloud project.
 Remember the project ID; you will need it later.
-Later commands in this tutorial use `[PROJECT_ID]` as a placeholder, so you might consider setting the `PROJECT_ID` environment variable in your shell.

 2. Enable billing for your project.